spsforks/QB64-Wiki/Port-Access-Libraries.md

 **Serial Communication Ports Require an External Serial Device or PC COM Port Connection to function!**

-> *Example 2:* A 3 wire Teletype program that allows two computers to serially communicate through each keyboard:
+> A 3 wire Teletype program that allows two computers to serially communicate through each keyboard:

 ```vb